-Not able to attend the 2017 National Scout Jamboree?
+Not able to attend the 2019 World Scout Jamboree?

-Here's how to engage with K2BSA and Jamboree participants as well as Jamboree visitors via amateur radio during the Jamboree from July 19 to 27, with setup operation beginning as early as July 16.
+Here's how to engage with NA1WJ and Jamboree participants as well as Jamboree visitors via amateur radio during the Jamboree from July 21 to August 1, with setup operation beginning as early as July 16.

 On the Air Frequencies: